Events

 - Events carry a payload in JSON, plain text, or base64 format

-- Labels on events enable routing to matching Subscriptions
+- Labels on events control routing to matching Subscriptions

 - Events are immutable once created